astralfrontier/peppermile.org/src/grand-adventure.md

 The heroes of story and song who resisted dragons are revered as "saints".

 Some dragons are massive beyond comprehension.
-The whole world of Delspire is sometimes said to be a coiled-up dragon within an egg, waiting to hatch.
+The whole world of Talispire is sometimes said to be a coiled-up dragon within an egg, waiting to hatch.
 Other dragons are nimble monsters, lurking in caves and forests, flying like shadows over sleeping cities,